Cascoda/cascoda-sdk/posix/app/chilictl/README.md

 It can run on Windows or Posix and can be used for:
 - Listing all connected chilis
 - Filtering listed chilis by certain parameters (currently only serialno and availability)
-- Flashing new applications to connected chili devices over USB, with and without support for OTA Upgrade
+- Flashing new applications to connected chili devices over USB or UART, with and without support for OTA Upgrade
-- Flashing new DFU (Device Firmware Update) firmware to connected chili devices over USB
+- Flashing new DFU (Device Firmware Update) firmware to connected chili devices over USB or UART
 - Flashing new applications using the external flash by simulating the OTA Upgrade procedure (mostly just a test tool)
 - Doing a full erase of connected chilis.
 - Rebooting connected chilis.

 Prebuilt Windows binaries of chilictl can be found in the [Windows release of the Cascoda SDK.](https://github.com/Cascoda/cascoda-sdk/releases/)

-Please make sure that you have set up the USB exchange [as detailed in the development setup guide.](../../../docs/guides/development-setup.md)
+Please make sure that you have set up the USB or UART exchange [as detailed in the development setup guide.](../../../docs/guides/development-setup.md)

 Run ./chilictl with the ``--help`` argument to print the help page.
 This option is also available on the sub-commands.